 Key benefits for the employer

-The Financial’s group RRSP is easy to set up and flexible, which minimizes your administrative tasks.
+The group RRSP from Professionals’ Financial is easy to set up and flexible, which minimizes your administrative tasks.

 - No administration fees or management fees for your company.

 - No obligation to contribute to the plan.